 Have you made a promise to yourself be more active?
 Lots of us join a gym and plan to get fit, but after a few months we lose interest.
 There is another way!
 You don’t need to spend a fortune on gym memberships – you can get fit and have fun by doing loads of free outdoor activities across the county.

-Explore Kent and Kent Sport have put together a series of blogs on the best ways to get fit for free.
+We’ve pulled together a series of blogs on the best ways to get fit for free.
 So if you’re up for getting more active, read on, and why not take a look at the whole series of blogs.
 Today we’re looking at geocaching – the outdoor treasure hunting game you can play anywhere.

 Geocaching is a brilliant way to start exploring the outdoors and discovering hidden treasure.
 If you’re looking to add purpose to your walk in addition to looking at great views and getting fitter, geocaching is for you.
-Think of a walk with a treasure trail – and you’re pretty much there with geocaching, however this is not just for children – geocaching has a huge adult following so you won’t be alone, you’re joining a movement!
+Think of a walk with a treasure trail – and you’re pretty much there with geocaching, however this is not just for children – geocaching has a huge adult following so you won’t be alone, you’re joining a movement.

 The purpose of geocaching is to hunt down small boxes known as caches hidden away on walks using a GPS enabled device – you can get started by simply downloading the official geocaching app onto your phone.
 Follow the co-ordinates of your chosen walk, connect the dots and solve the clues as you begin to hunt down the geocaches.